 View Traffic Manager in action

-- In a web browser, type the DNS name of your Traffic Manager profile to view your Web App's default website.
+In a web browser, enter the DNS name of your Traffic Manager profile to view your Web App's default website.

-- In MyPrimaryEndpoint, select Disabled.
+- In myPrimaryEndpoint, select Disabled > Save.

 Clean up resources

 When you're done, delete the resource groups, web applications, and all related resources.
 To do so, select each individual item from your dashboard and select Delete at the top of each page.